Healthy Homes Assessment Ōtāne

 Checking Your Healthy Home?

-The repercussions of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently being in the wrong of a ruling on tenancy solutions ruling can have a significant impact for property owners and landlords.
-For expert assistance, get in touch today to schedule your rental property home evaluation.
+The repercussions of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of the tenant solutions ruling can be extremely costly for property managers and landlords.
+For expert advice get in touch today to schedule your rental properties house evaluation.

 home assessments for rental properties